Proximal Inference for Indirect and Intervening Effects in Population Interventions: Proofs of identification results

-where we refer to the first part of this proof to obtain the first equality, the second equality is due to Equation~\eqref{eq: q0-U} and condition~\eqref{eq: indep 2}, the sixth equality is implied by Equation~\eqref{eq: q1-U}, and the seventh equality results from condition~\eqref{eq: indep 1}.
+Finally, the identification equation~\eqref{eq: PIIE id-q1} is indicated by { } where we refer to the first part of this proof to obtain the first equality, the second equality is due to Equation~\eqref{eq: q0-U} and $Z \indep M |U, A, X$, the sixth equality is implied by Equation~\eqref{eq: q1-U}, and the seventh equality results from $Z \indep Y |U, A, M, X$.